DevSecOps Blueprint: from Vulnerability Management and Security-by-Design to Pipeline Integrity

 1. Code snippets to prevent Docker Credential hardcoding using environment variables

-Using environment variables for Docker credentials in your code is a secure practice because:
+Using environment variables for Docker credentials in your code can be considered secure for the following reasons:

-• Environment variables are not stored in the codebase or version control, reducing the risk of exposure.
+• Environment variables are not stored in your code repository, reducing the risk of exposure through version control.

 How to secure your secrets using environment variables